Floriaen/R/README.md

 R
 =

-Make in 11 hours, R is part of the LD31 contest
+Make in 11 hours, and with @LOVE, R is part of the LD31 contest